Wolverine971/9takes/src/blog/people/historical/Friedrich-Nietzsche.md

         "@type": "Date",
         "@value": "2023-07-25"
       },
-      "description": "This blog post examines the reasons why Friedrich Nietzsche might be an Enneagram Type 5.
-It focuses on his personality traits, his motivations, his inner world, controversies he's faced, and how these elements might be related to the core attributes of a Type 5.", "headline": "Unraveling Friedrich Nietzsche: An Insight Into His Enneagram Type 5 Personality", "image": {
+      "description": "This blog post examines the reasons why Friedrich Nietzsche might be an Enneagram type 5.
+It focuses on his personality traits, his motivations, his inner world, controversies he's faced, and how these elements might be related to the core attributes of a Type 5.", "headline": "Unraveling Friedrich Nietzsche: An Insight Into His Enneagram type 5 Personality", "image": {
         "@type": "ImageObject",
         "height": 900,